kjasn/Simple-Bank/README.md

 ```

 However, the above ways to deal with deadlock may still occurs some mistakes.
-For example, there are 2 transactions, one transfers account1 to account2, and the other transfers account2 back to account1.
+For example, there are 2 transactions, one transfers money from account1 to account2, and the other transfers from account2 back to account1.

 The order of update account's balance: